HKUST-Aerial-Robotics/FUEL/README.md

 Complete videos: [video1](https://www.youtube.com/watch?v=_dGgZUrWk-8).

-The associated paper is submitted to RA-L with ICRA 2021 option.
+The associated paper is submitted to RA-L with ICRA 2021 option，[Preprint](https://arxiv.org/abs/2010.11561).
-Its preprint is on the way.

 The code will be made public after publication.